By Kirra Grimes

 South Gippsland Shire Council’s preschool field officer Michelle Gough also spoke at the information night, explaining the benefits of three-year-old kinder, in addition to four-year-old kinder.

-Ms Gough explained how the new model would help turn around some “concerning” Australian Early Childhood Census (2018) data showing high levels of “developmental vulnerability” among preschool aged children in South Gippsland, and particularly those living in Korumburra.
+Ms Gough said the new model would help turn around some “concerning” Australian Early Childhood Census (2018) data showing high levels of “developmental vulnerability” among preschool aged children in South Gippsland, and particularly those living in Korumburra.

-“There’s significant evidence and research that backs up that two years of kinder are better than one,” Michelle said.
+“There’s significant evidence and research that backs up that two years of kinder are better than one,” Ms Gough said.

 “And Australia is one of the only developed countries in the world that hasn’t been offering two [funded] years.
 So, we are behind, and it’s time to catch up.”

-The high-quality play-based learning that Karmai and other South Gippsland centres will be offering under the new model will have long lasting benefits for cognitive, social and emotional outcomes, Michelle said.
+The high-quality play-based learning that Karmai and other South Gippsland centres will be offering under the new model will have long lasting benefits for cognitive, social and emotional outcomes, Ms Gough said.

 Children experiencing vulnerability or disadvantage will benefit the most.